ralphv/nodetastic/README.md

 ### setOptions(config)

 Change the options of nodetastic.
-The parameters are those of [./config.js](http://bitbucket.org/ralphv/nodetastic/src/master/config.js).
+The properties are those of [./config.js](http://bitbucket.org/ralphv/nodetastic/src/master/config.js).

 __Arguments__